Keto Chocolate Chia Pudding with Almond Milk

 - No lumpy, slippery seed texture

-- Vanilla – optional but always better with it
+- Vanilla – optional but always better with it.

 - Salt – same, optional but I love that extra pinch of salt to balance the chocolate flavor.
 Omit if you are using salted peanut butter.

 Your pudding can be enjoyed as fast as 10 minutes.
-Of course, it taste even better if stored 1 hour in the fridge as the pudding will get fresher and slightly thicker.
+Of course, it tastes even better if stored for 1 hour in the fridge as the pudding will get fresher and slightly thicker.

-If you love yours thicker and chewier add less milk – decrease by 1/4 cup and add extra 1 tablespoon at a time, blend, taste, and see!
+If you love yours thicker and chewier, add less milk – decrease by 1/4 cup and add an extra tablespoon at a time, blend, taste, and see!

 I hope you enjoy this lovely instant chia seed pudding recipe made with almond milk.